 Any number of players can play.
-But this game is more fun when several players are involved.
+But this game is definitely more fun when several players are involved.

 How to Play Legs

 Each player begins with 3 legs.
 Mark each “leg” with a stripe next the players’ initials.
 Shoot your darts and note the score.
 The next player must either match or exceed your score.

-If the player does not match or exceed your score, he loses a leg.
+If that player does not match or exceed your score, he loses a leg.

 Every player must match or exceed the score of the player immediately before them.

 So, if player ONE shoots a 55, player TWO must score at least 55.
 If player 2 scores a 45, he loses a leg.
 Now player THREE must meet or exceed 45.
 And so on.

-Make sure you mix up the order of players after each game too.
+Make sure you mix up the order of players after each game, too.

-Best to play with at least three people.
+Killer is best to play with at least three people.

-Only selected numbers are in play.
+Only the selected numbers are in play.
 Read on for an explanation.

 How to Play Killer